Diggen85/alpine-chroot-install/README.md

 * qemu-user ≥ 2.6 and binfmt, or apt-get (I don't know if 2.6 is really needed.
 This requirement is based on alpine-chroot-install)
 * loopback device / losetup to mount the raspbian.img
 * Filesystem-support for ext4 because this is the actual used FS in Raspbian
-* unzip for unziping the Image
+* unzip for unziping the Image and parted for resizing

 ## Usage
 * `raspbian-chroot-install -h` - for help